 - There are many scholarship opportunities available for the students as a financial aid.

 MBBS has a lot of opportunities and benefits to offer to an individual in addition to a large amount of respect and recognition.
 After finish MBBS in India, a doctor can avail thousands of opportunities and career aspects by either setting up own clinic or working as a doctor or general physician in a reputed hospital.
 The doctors can also work as medical analysts, researchers or medical professors or lecturers in medical colleges.
-The Central Government of India also has many favorable chances for the graduates by posting them as medical officers though CMS entrance test.
+The Central Government of India also has many favourable chances for the graduates by posting them as medical officers though CMS entrance test.

-Challenges of Studying MBBS in India
+Challenges of Studying MBBS in India:

-Although Indian medical colleges and committees are continuously working to revise and improve the medical education standards in India, there are still a few challenges for students who wish to Study MBBS in India.
+Although Indian medical colleges and committees are continuously working to revise and improve the medical education standards in India, there are still a few challenges for students who wish to study MBBS in India.
 Some of the main challenges of studying MBBS in India are:

 - Limited number of seats